cedar-policy/rfcs/text/0000-generalized-templates.md

 The main motivation to support generalized templates is to allow users to take advantages of templates: (1) prevention against injection attacks (2) ability to change a group of policies overtime.
 At the same time however, we still want to balance validation, and analysis on templates.

 In it's previous form, generalized templates were proposed to allow ```?principal``` and ```?resource``` in the condition if it was in the scope and disallowing arbitrary slots.
-However, this addition would not be able to capture the use cases of examples #2 and examples #3.
+However, this addition would not be able to capture the use cases of examples #2, #3, and #4.

 In this proposal, by having the Cedar user explicitly supply types for slots that are not ```?principal``` and ```?resource``` we are able to express all of the examples listed above while still supporting analysis on templates and allowing for link time validation to be more performant (we can just check that the supplied values are inhabitants of the types of the slots rather than running the type checker on the instantiated template when the slots are filled in).
 Types are also a form of documentation that can help with reading templates in the future.